-The Sync class has an instance for all hierarchy levels that allow synchronising.
-On levels Thread and Warp, this synchronisation costs nothing as threads within a warp are executing in lock-step2.
 On the Block level, however, storing data into shared memory is followed by a thread barrier synchronisation.
 The Write class implements the actual writing into memory at those levels that support it.
 The Sync and Write classes are considered internal to Obsidian, while the Compute class is visible in the API exposed to the programmer.

-We now return to the reduce function from an earlier example, whose type was:
+We now return to the reduce function from Section 3, whose type is shown below.
+From now on, we make use of the SPull and SPush type aliases: